CiaranMoran27/Testing/README.md

 ### Code breakdown:
 - User is asked for their height(cm) and weight(Kg).
-- Height is convered from cm to m² and stored in *Metres_Sq* variable.
+- Height is convered from cm to m² and stored in *metres_sq* variable.
 - Weight(Kg) is divided by height(m²), rounded to two decimal places and passed to *bmi* variable.
-- The bmi result is passed into the {} placeholder via string formatting (.format) and printed.
+- The bmi result is passed into a {} placeholder via string formatting (.format) and printed.
 <br/>